Financial Services Task Inventory

 Defense Line Composition

 Key Insight: The inventory spans the full spectrum of cognitive complexity, from Bloom's level 1 (recall and data entry) to level 6 (strategic creation and design).
-61.3% of tasks are regulatory-driven, reflecting the heavily governed nature of financial services.
-The AI exposure scoring provides one lens for understanding each task's characteristics — alongside complexity, frequency, skills, and cross-functional scope.
+31.1% of tasks are regulatory-driven, reflecting the heavily governed nature of financial services.
+The Eloundou β of 0.888 indicates that financial services has structurally high LLM exposure: 81.2% of tasks are classified E1 (direct LLM exposure), 15.3% E2 (LLM + tools), and only 3.5% E0 (no LLM exposure).

 Methodology & Data Sources